 The gapeworm Syngamus trachea inhabits the trachea and lungs of many domestic and various wild birds.
 Infection may occur directly by ingestion of infective eggs or larvae; however, severe field infection is associated with ingestion of transport hosts such as earthworms, snails, slugs, and arthropods (eg, flies).
 Many gapeworm larvae may encyst and survive within a single invertebrate for years.
 Although gapeworms are not a problem in confinement-reared poultry, they cause serious economic losses in game-farm pens and in range-reared chickens, pheasants, turkeys, and peacocks.
 Cyathostoma bronchialis is the gapeworm of geese and ducks.

-Eggs of Oxyspirura mansoni, Manson's eyeworm, are deposited in the eye, reach the pharynx via the nasolacrimal duct, are swallowed, passed in the feces, and ingested by the Surinam cockroach, Pycnoscelus surinamensis.
-Larvae reach the infective stage in the roach.
+Eggs of Oxyspirura mansoni, Manson eyeworm, are deposited in the eye, reach the pharynx via the nasolacrimal duct, are swallowed, passed in the feces, and ingested by the Surinam cockroach, Pycnoscelus surinamensis.
+Larvae reach the infective stage in the cockroach.
 When infected intermediate hosts are eaten, liberated larvae migrate up the esophagus to the mouth and then through the nasolacrimal duct to the eye, where the cycle is completed.
 Other insect species may also serve as the intermediate host.

 Cestodes require an intermediate host (eg, insects, crustaceans, earthworms, or snails).
 Floor layers, breeders, and broilers are infected with Raillietina cesticillus by ingestion of the intermediate host, small beetles that breed in contaminated litter.
 Cage layers in unscreened houses may become infected with Choanotaenia infundibulum by eating its intermediate host, the house fly.
-Litter beetles in proximity with caged birds may also serve as intermediate hosts.
+Litter beetles in proximity may also serve as intermediate hosts.

-Over 3,000 of the microscopic tapeworm Davainea proglottina have been recovered from a single bird.
+More than 3,000 of the microscopic tapeworm Davainea proglottina have been recovered from a single bird.
 Several species of slugs and snails serve as intermediate hosts, and >1,500 infective parasites have been recovered from a single slug.